-The Differences in INA-CBG's Claims and Direct Medical Costs for Inpatient Breast Cancer in Class A and B Hospital IN PRESS
+The Suitability of Direct Medical Costs with INA-CBG'S Claims of Outpatient Breast Cancer in Class A and B Hospitals

 Abstract